bitrix24/b24restdocs/api-reference/disk/storage/disk-storage-get-children.md

-# List of Files and Folders in the Root of the Storage disk.storage.getchildren
+# List of Files and Folders in the Root of Storage disk.storage.getchildren

 {% if build == 'dev' %}